^ TopWhat is IR35?

 Contractor contracts are vital evidence that can be used by HMRC to place a contract inside IR35.
 Don’t let your contract fail IR35 and cost you cash.

-IR35 contract reviews for IR35 status – a guide for contractors
+Reviewing your contract for IR35 status – a guide for contractors

 Contractors should always get their contracts reviewed for IR35 status by an expert, to ensure they have taken ‘reasonable care’ in the eyes of HMRC.